jzleetcode/jzleetcode.github.io/src/content/blog/leet-2563-count-fair-pairs.md

 ### Idea

-First of all, we can note that the number of fair pairs do not change if we sort the array.
+First, we can note that the number of fair pairs does not change if we sort the array.
 No matter index `i` and `j` elements are swapped or not swapped during sorting, they are still a fair pair.

 1. Sort the array.
 2. For each element in the array, we look for the first element (index `l`) greater than `upper-v` and the first element (index `r`) not less than `lower-v`.
 For the current element it can pair with elements in index range `[l,r)` to form a fair pair, where `[` (square bracket) is inclusive and `)` is exclusive, i.e., range `[l,r-1]`.
 So we increment result with `r-l`.